Jake Fraley Player Props: Reds vs. Phillies

 |Games w/1+ RBI

-- The Phillies pitching staff was eighth in MLB last season with a collective nine strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Phillies pitching staff ranks 14th in MLB.

-- The Phillies' 3.97 team ERA ranked 17th across all MLB pitching staffs.
+- The Phillies' 5.64 team ERA ranks 27th among all league pitching staffs.

-- The Phillies allowed the fifth-fewest home runs in baseball (150 total, 0.9 per game).
+- Phillies pitchers combine to surrender 11 total home runs at a rate of 1.4 per game (to rank 18th in baseball).

-- The Phillies will send Wheeler (0-1) to the mound for his second start of the season.
+- The Phillies will send Walker (0-1) to the mound for his second start of the season.

-- The right-hander last pitched on Saturday against the Texas Rangers, when he tossed 4 1/3 innings, allowing four earned runs while giving up seven hits.
+- The righty last pitched on Monday against the New York Yankees, when he went 4 1/3 innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.